kaleb-keny/synthetix_slippage_calibration_sip_272/README.md

 - `uni_slippage` and `cex_slippage` represents the slippage in bp incurred from executing a given trade

 ### Install docker
-Refer to [docker][https://docs.docker.com/get-docker/] for installation
+Refer to [docker](https://docs.docker.com/get-docker/) documentation for installation of docker

 ### Launch model
 ```